iluvjava/Maths/Notebook 2.0/AMATH 503/1D Wave in Infinite Domain.md

 \mathcal{F}^{-1}[\hat{u}](x, t = 0) = f(x)
 $$

-So then we can take the fourier transform on both side and we have:
+So then we can take the Fourier transform on both side and we have:

 $$
 \hat{u}(w, 0) = \underbrace{\mathcal{F}[f](w)}_{F(w)}